iLVL-Key/FFXI/gearswap/readme.md

 <summary>GEO</summary>

+Version 14.0
+- Overhauled the HUD, REMOVING NEED FOR THE TEXT PLUGIN!
+Now uses the Windower text library.
+About time!
+- Overhauled the Debuffs Notifications.
+Prioritizes displaying completely debilitating debuffs on top of all others (previous style), with the rest being a displayed in their own position within the Debuff Notification area, allowing multiple debuffs to be displayed at once (Silence/Mute and Curse/Haunt share a spot).
+- Added the Advanced Option to specifiy which abilities/spells are displayed in the HUD Recast section.
+A list of valid abilities/spells is provided.
+- Added the Advanced Option to create a custom name for the ability/spell displayed in the HUD Recast section.
+- Added equipping the Oh Shit set when petrified, stunned, or terrored.
+- Added Debuff Notification for Animated, Haunt, and Taint.
+- Added Mounted status Notification.
+- Added proper cleanup of custom text objects, aliases, and binds.
+- Adjusted the formatting of a few areas of the HUD, including the centering of some objects, flashing, automatic truncating of certain sections to keep text within the HUD boundary (equipping a main and sub item with really long names no longer breaks out of the HUD), and some coloring.
+- Adjusted HUD Recasts to now display a countdown timer under 60 seconds remaining on recast.
+- Adjusted how the Debuff Notifications, Aftermath Notifications, and Alive Notification all work.
+More efficient now with a huge reduction in calls to update their respective text objects.
+- Adjusted Luopan HP meter to update faster.
+- Adjusted AutoLockstyle.
+Lockstyling after subjob changes should be more smooth overall.
+- Fixed an issue where your maximum HP going under the LowHPThreshold (ex. level-syncing low enough) would trigger the Low HP warning.
+- Fixed two different things both doing status checks in two different ways, combining the two into one.
+- Fixed the DPS set not equipping.
+- Fixed ZoneGear still running when set to Off.
+- Removed ability/spell cancelling while a debuff is present that would prevent that ability/spell from activating.
+This fixes an issue where there is a split second of server lag between the debuff coming off and the client recognizing it, now allowing for hitting the ability/spell right when the debuff comes off and it activating as it should.
+- Removed AutoLockstyle.
+This has been moved to its own separate adon called Vanity.
+- Removed AutoHWater.
+This has been moved to its own separate adon called Excorcist.
+- Removed the //fileinfo command.
+- Removed debug option.
+I feel this is no longer necessary at this point.

 Version 13.1
 - Adjusted HUD background to display the Luopan HP as a % meter.
 - Fixed some errors that would display under certain circumstances immediately after switching characters.